wfaler/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **investigate**:

-- Check the `Mimir / Remote ruler reads` dashboard to see if the issue is caused by failures or high latency
+- Check the `Mimir / Remote ruler reads` dashboard to see if the issue is caused by failures or high latency:
   - **Failures**
-    - Check the `ruler-query-frontend` logs to find out more details about the error
+    - Check the `ruler-query-frontend` logs to find out more details about the error.
   - **High latency**
-    - Check the `Mimir / Remote ruler reads resources` dashboard to see if CPU or Memory usage increased unexpectedly
+    - Check the `Mimir / Remote ruler reads resources` dashboard to see if CPU or memory usage increased unexpectedly.

 ### MimirIngesterHasNotShippedBlocks